atul1503/Custom-Function-Regressor-/README.md

 You also have to give the no. of parameters in the coeff variable.

-The function has to written to the pred variable.
+The function has to be written to the pred variable.

 dw matrix is the weight update matrix for each w index.